If you’re looking to make some extra cash or even start a new career, then streaming on Twitch could be for you.

 You can incorporate widgets into your profile that allow people to browse and purchase your merchandise.
 The widget Design By Humans can easily be installed on Twitch.
 This app will post alerts in your chat when a viewer buys an item (which may encourage others to look through your wares).

-Streamlabs also allows you to upload images to sell on products quickly.
+Streamlabs also allow you to upload images to sell products quickly.
 They handle all the creation and shipping and handling (it generally takes less than a week).
 Your viewers can browse items on your profile, and like DBH, an alert will appear in chat when someone purchases something.